-1. Introduction
+1 Introduction

-Silicate weathering is the major long-term source of base cations in forest ecosystems (Sverdrup et al., 1988) and is therefore crucial for sustainable plant production and for proton consumption, counteracting soil and water acidification (Nilsson et al., 1982; Hedin et al., 1994; Likens et al., 1998; Bailey et al., 2003).
-These effects of weathering are important in areas where in the past high sulphur (S) deposition has caused severe acidification of forest soils and waters (Reuss and Johnson, 1986), for example in southern Scandinavia where felsic igneous bedrock and less readily weatherable soils are abundant (Likens and Bormann, 1974).
-By 1990 in most European countries, the trend of increasing S emissions since the 1950s started to abate (Grennfelt and Hov, 2005) and forest and accumulation of base cations in tree biomass in excess of anion uptake has become a more important source of acidity to the soil (Nilsson et al., 1982).
-Whole-tree harvesting can thus result in more acid, base cation-depleted soils than stem-only harvesting (Olsson et al., 1996; Zetterberg et al., 2013).
-The combined effect of increased productivity of forests in Sweden, resulting in increased stocks of forest biomass, and increased use of whole-tree harvesting for energy purposes can therefore impede recovery from acidification and place increasing demands on nutrient supply.
+Silicate weathering is the major long-term source of base cations in forest ecosystems (Sverdrup and Warfvinge, 1988) and is therefore crucial for sustainable plant production and for proton consumption, counteracting soil and water acidification (Nilsson et al., 1982; Hedin et al., 1994; Likens et al., 1998; Bailey et al., 2003).
+These effects of weathering are important in areas where in the past high sulfur (S) deposition has caused severe acidification of forest soils and waters (Reuss and Johnson, 1986), for example in southern Scandinavia, the northeastern USA and southeastern Canada, regions where felsic igneous bedrock and less readily weatherable soils are abundant (Likens and Bormann, 1974; Nilsson and Tyler, 1995).
+To aid the multilateral negotiations on reducing emissions of acidifying air pollution, the effectbased concept of critical loads of acidity was developed in the late 1980s (Lidskog and Sundqvist, 2002).
+One advantage of the concept was that the critical loads could be calculated and mapped for different regions at various scales.
+Because weathering is a key component in estimates of critical loads, reliable applications of the critical load concept required that weathering rates could be estimated with sufficient accuracy at a regional scale (Sverdrup and de Vries, 1994).

+By 1990 in most European countries, the trend of increasing S emissions since the 1950s started to abate (Grennfelt and Hov, 2005) with a simultaneous decrease in atmospheric deposition of base cations (Hedin et al., 1994).
+In Sweden, forest growth has at the same time gradually become a relatively more important source to soil acidity (Iwald et al., 2013).
+In addition to the reduction in S deposition, this change has partly been driven by increased use of logging residues for energy production (i.e. whole-tree harvesting), and probably also by a general higher forest production over recent decades in Sweden (Binkley and Högberg, 2016).
+Soil acidification by forest growth is principally caused by accumulation of base cations in tree biomass in excess of anion uptake (Nilsson et al., 1982).
+The return of base cations in remaining biomass and residues following harvesting determines to what extent the acid load can be neutralised.
+The soil acidification effect of whole-tree compared to stem-only harvesting has been demonstrated in long-term field experiments (Olsson et al., 1996; Zetterberg et al., 2013).
+The combined effects can therefore impede recovery from acidification and place increasing demands on nutrient supply.